yifeng-qiu/raspi_networking/README.md

 ![](pi_bridge_no_internet.png)

-While searching the Internet for the perfect (and simple) solution to my problem, I found a myriad of articles and posts on how to turning Pi into a wireless AP which extends an existing network, which do not address the problem I have.
-After much digging and experimentation, I finally landed on an easy solution, which is being documented here.
+While searching the Internet for the perfect (and ideally simple) solution to my problem, I found a myriad of articles and posts on how to turn Pi into a wireless AP which extends an existing network, which do not address the problem I have.
+After much digging and experimentation, I finally landed on a very easy solution, which I document here.

 The solution was tested on Raspberry Pi 3B running Raspberry Pi OS 64-bit (May 3rd 2023 Release).
 To make Pi issue IP address via DHCP, install **_dnsmasq_**.
 Also make sure predictable network interface name feature is disabled in **_raspi-config_**.

-## Make sure
+Otherwise, Pi might change the interface name to something like concatenation of the MAC address with the interface type as the prefix.

 ## Switch to root account